lukyjanek/universal-derivations/pl/PolishWFN/1.1/README.md

 License, sublicenses and copyright texts are available in the file `LICENSE.txt`.

-# Changelog

-* 2020-06 UDer v1.1
-    * Without changes.
-* 2020-05 UDer v1.0
-    * Without changes.
-* 2019-09 UDer v0.5
-    * Including the Polish Word-Formation Network v0.5 to the UDer collection.
-    * No harmonization of the data structure needed.

 <pre>
 === Machine-readable metadata =================================================
 Resource: Polish Word-Formation Network